Relocating and rescoping the Lee Point defence housing project

 • threatens endangered species, and

 Government housing developers should be making efficient use of land, infrastructure and services, and house people near to jobs and public transport – the Lee Point defence housing project does none of these things.
+Planning for Lee Point has further information.

 Action needed